How the ₹10,000 Cr SME Fund and Digital Employee Benefits are Redefining India’s MSME Landscape

 Step 5: Due Diligence and Valuation

-- Due Diligence: Verification of legal titles, GST filings, and labour law compliance.
+- Verification of legal records, tax filings, and compliance documentation.

 |